 You'll need a reservation for that.

-Not only will having a reservation at one or more of these locations get you into Galaxy's Edge without signing up for a boarding group, but it will also ensure you're able to enjoy these experiences without crossing your fingers that there's room for you in the stand-by line.
+Having a reservation for the parts of Batuu that are important to your family will ensure you're able to enjoy these experiences without crossing your fingers that there's room for you in the stand-by line.

-Those three attractions are my picks for the ones you won't want to miss.
-From the lightsaber building experience, which my husband described as "like a yoga and meditation session where you also get to build a lightsaber" to the cantina, where my kids drank virgin fuzzy navels from porg mugs while a droid DJ played music, reservations are key on planet Batuu.
+From the lightsaber building experience, which my husband described as "like a yoga and meditation session where you also get to build a lightsaber" to the cantina, where my kids drank virgin fuzzy navels from porg mugs while a droid DJ played music, reservations are key on planet Batuu, and can be made up to 180 days in advance using the My Disney Experience app.

 Pro tip: Those porg mugs?
 They'll cost you $35 if you take them home, but kids can enjoy the drink and leave the cup behind for only $6.